TT-TFHE: a Torus Fully Homomorphic Encryption-Friendly Neural Network Architecture

-\item Communication overhead: an MNIST image sent in clear represents a few kBs, while encrypted within any HE scheme it is of the order of a few MBs (excluding the public key which typically requires hundred(s) of MBs)~\cite{clet2021bfv}.
-Moreover, PPML schemes not based on TFHE, such as those based on CKKS, require a significant communication overhead due to the need for multiple exchanges between the client and the cloud ~\cite{clet2021bfv}.
+\item \textit{Communication overhead:} the data size required for FHE encryption is significantly larger than that of clear data.
+An MNIST image sent in clear represents a few kBs, while encrypted within any HE scheme will be of the order of a few MBs (excluding the public key which typically requires hundred(s) of MBs)~\citep{clet2021bfv}.
+Moreover, PPML schemes not based on TFHE, such as those based on CKKS, require a significant communication overhead due to the need for multiple exchanges between the client and the cloud ~\citep{clet2021bfv}.

-\item Memory overhead: TFHE-based schemes typically require a few of MBs of RAM on server side, while those based on CKKS need several GBs per image~\cite{gilad2016cryptonets, brutzkus2019low}, even up to hundreds of GBs for the most time-efficient solutions~\cite{lee2022low} (384GB of RAM usage to infer a single CIFAR-10 image using \resnet).
+\item \textit{Memory overhead:} TFHE-based schemes typically require a few MBs of RAM on the server side, while those based on CKKS need several GBs per image~\citep{gilad2016cryptonets, brutzkus2019low}, even up to hundreds of GBs for the most time-efficient solutions~\citep{lee2022low} (384GB of RAM usage to infer a single CIFAR-10 image using \resnet).